OasisDEX/oasis-borrow/README.md

 #### List of the `run-time` env vars

-- `INFURA_PROJECT_ID_BACKEND` - This is used mainly together with the `<build_time>.USE_TERM_OF_SERVICE`.
-It is related with Argent internals.
-On the backend we need to connect to a node in order to verify the wallet that is signing the Terms of Service.

 - `CHALLENGE_JWT_SECRET` - Could be any value.
 This is used on the server to sign JWT message.

 - `USER_JWT_SECRET` - Could be any value different from `CHALLENGE_JWT_SECRET`.
 This is used when